 Discover the fascinating history, the fantastic food, the party city and rich history of museums and historical building.
 With a well planned 3-day itinerary you can visit the main highlights of the one of the most exciting cities in south-east Asia.
 Welcome to Ho Chi Minh City in Vietnam.

 Ho Chi Minh City is the largest and more developed city in Vietnam.
-During your visit to Vietnam, include at least a 3-days itinerary to Ho Chi Minh City and discover the dynamic city that never stops.
+During my 2-week itinerary in Vietnam, I spent 3-days itinerary to Ho Chi Minh City and it was enough time to discover the dynamic city that never stops.

 Ho Chi Minh City, was Saigon until 1976.
 After the end of the war the name was changed to Ho Chi Minh City in tribute to the former Communist revolutionary leader and 1st President of the Democratic Republic of Vietnam, but you will notice that many of the locals still refer to it as Saigon.

 With 10 million people and 5 million motorbikes you can only imagine how busy the traffic and noisy Ho Chi Minh is.
-My first lesson was: The motorbikes do not stop, so my first lesson learnt was: Do not hesitate neither stop, simple make eye contact with the driver and walk fast to the other side of the road, you will be fine!
+The motorbikes do not stop, so my first lesson learnt was: Do not hesitate neither stop, simple make eye contact with the driver and walk fast to the other side of the road, you will be fine!

 Motorbikes are pretty much everywhere, I really mean EVERYWHERE.
 I even had to dodge them on the sidewalk.
 It is entertaining to just pick a big roundabout and watch the traffic and try to understand (luckily) that even with all the craziness they are organized and you don’t see many accidents.

 After you have mastered the art of dodging the traffic, it is time to get lost on the small alleys, exercise your negotiation skills at the local markets and take some time to visit the museum and historical buildings.
 Oh...and enjoy the plenty of street food, it is just A-M-A-Z-I-N-G!